Skip to content Skip to footer

 Atlanta Mayor Andre Dickens, alongside DeKalb County CEO Michael Thurmond, announced the county’s approval of the training center’s permit during a press conference on January 31.
 During the conference, Dickens and Thurmond referred several times to the Community Stakeholder Advisory Committee, a body intended to act as a representative for the communities immediately surrounding forested area of the planned training facility.

-Prior to Advisory Committee member Taylor’s appeal, another member of the committee, Nicole Morado, resigned in outrage over the police-perpetrated killing of environmental activist Terán by Georgia State Patrol trooper the day they were shot on January 18.
-Terán, whose chosen name was Tortuguita, was shot and killed by police during a violent raid on a protest encampment in the South River Forest that has blockaded construction on the training center for months.
+Prior to Advisory Committee member Taylor’s appeal, another member of the committee, Nicole Morado, resigned in outrage over the police-perpetrated killing of environmental activist Terán by Georgia State Patrol trooper the day Terán was shot on January 18.
+Terán, whose chosen name was Tortuguita, was fatally shot by police during a violent raid on a protest encampment in the South River Forest that has blockaded construction on the training center for months.

-The Georgia Bureau of Investigation (GBI) initially said Tortuguita was shot and killed after allegedly firing a gun and injuring a Georgia state trooper during the raid, but body-worn camera video from an Atlanta Police Department (APD) unit released this month appears to show officers suggesting that the trooper was shot by friendly fire in the initial moments after the shooting.
+The Georgia Bureau of Investigation (GBI) initially said Tortuguita was shot and killed after allegedly firing a gun and injuring a Georgia state trooper during the raid, but body-worn camera video from an Atlanta Police Department (APD) unit released this month appears to show officers suggesting the trooper was shot in a friendly fire incident.
 The GBI has stated that their ongoing investigation of the shooting “does not support” the officers’ statements and that they will release all video evidence when the investigation is complete.

 Tortuguita’s family released a statement responding to the release of the body camera footage, saying the videos raise “more questions than they answer, but confirm the family’s worst fears that Manuel was massacred in a hail of gunfire.
 The videos also show the clearing of the forest was a paramilitary operation that set the stage for excessive use of force.”
 They have joined community activists in calling for investigation of the shooting completely independent of the GBI, DeKalb County police and the APD, and for the agencies to share the evidence they have gathered with the family in a face-to-face meeting.